South Carolina Alcohol Beverage License Attorneys

 S.C.
 Alcohol Beverage Licensing law sets forth the information and requirements you must follow for the state permit application necessary to obtain and maintain an ABL license.
 Even if you are a small local S.C. bar, brewery, or restaurant business, your revenue and ultimately your livelihood and your employment of others may depend upon revenue generated from selling beer, wine, or liquor on-premises.

 When obtaining an SC ABL license is critical to your livelihood, you need to hire a Columbia, SC alcoholic, and beverage license attorney to guide you through the dealings with our state government.
 Contact us now for a free consultation.
 803.252.4800.

 Do you need a South Carolina ABL license to sell beer and wine?

-The answer to that question is yes, if you plan to sell alcohol, your restaurant needs a liquor license.
+The answer to that question is yes if you plan to sell alcohol, your restaurant needs an S.C. liquor license.
 Before you can set up your restaurant bar, you need to research your local liquor laws as they vary by state.
-Then, you’ll need a liquor license.
+Then, you’ll need an SC AL liquor license.
 You can’t even sell one drink without it.

 South Carolina Liquor License Types

 Our SC liquor licensing attorneys represent clients throughout the hospitality industry, including the following:

 - Breweries / Microbreweries

 - Civic centers, stadiums, entertainment complexes, and concert venues